-OK… If you woke up and looked in the mirror this morning to see a painful reminder of all your 2016 overindulgences firmly attached to your waistline, the last thing you might be feeling right now is “happy.”
+OK… If you woke up and looked in the mirror this morning to see a painful reminder of all your holiday season overindulgences firmly attached to your waistline, the last thing you might be feeling right now is “happy.”

 But what if I told you that in 12 weeks you could not only get back to fighting form—ripped even, beyond where you’ve ever taken your body before—and you wouldn’t have to count a single calorie or give up your favorite foods to get there?